REROOT THE VILLAGE

 Take control of your health in a communal way.

 We create a learning space that supports wombs of all ages through fertility, menstruation, gestation, postpartum, matrescense, and menopause.
-Together we remove the fear and frustration of navigating reproductive health alone by using traditional midwifery to re-educate our village.
+Together, we remove the fear and frustration of navigating reproductive health alone by using traditional midwifery to re-educate and reconnect our village.

 Black midwife in Maryland and Virginia